Sir3lit/pterodactyl-api/source/includes/api-application/_user.md

 }
 ```

-This endpoint does this and that.
+This endpoint retrieves information for the specified user with the external id.

 ### HTTP Request